workhorsy/comic_book_reader/README.md

 * Opening rar files is super slow in IE11

 # TODO Small:
+* Add a warning if certain browser features are not present
 * Add loading progress
 * Turn image caching back on
 * Make it work when 100% offline